-How to declare property on behalf of two people?
+How to declare a property on behalf of two people?

-How to declare property purchased by a couple in partial or total union of assets?
+How to declare property purchased by a couple in the partial or total union of assets?

 How to declare property received by donation?

-Why is it necessary to declare property in the Income Tax?
+Why is it necessary to declare a property in the Income Tax?